 - Through advertising, companies have more time and support to communicate emotions and new values.
 The mission of advertising is to inform and communicate sensations that will last in the long-term.
-It is a more flexible communication support over time.
+It is a more flexible communication channel over time.

-- Through packaging design, companies need to communicate in a more direct, clear and identifiable manner, as the consumer is about to make its final purchase decision.
+- Through packaging design, companies need to communicate in a more direct, clear, and identifiable manner, as the consumer is about to make its final purchase decision.

 Of course, packaging and advertising strategies should always be in line, as with any marketing activity in general.
-However, there are some communication codes to each domain that need to be respected.
+However, there are some communication codes for each domain that need to be respected.
 In the case of Tropicana, the packaging codes weren’t, and this caused the failure of the new design.

 The Tropicana redesign illustrated the considerable power of packaging.
 While this was a distinctively negative example, it’s important to keep in mind that this same power does often work in a positive direction.

-The takeaway for marketers and brand strategists should be an even greater respect for packaging and a deeper commitment to leveraging this brand asset with a methodical procedure.
+The takeaway for marketers and brand strategists should be even greater respect for packaging design and a deeper commitment to leveraging this brand asset with a methodical procedure.
 This will ensure consumers accept the change in a positive manner!

 – Online: CBS News, NY Times, NY Times (2)